-As of March 31, 2015, the Company has devoted substantially all of its efforts to product development, raising capital and building infrastructure and has not generated revenues from its planned principal operations.
+As of September 30, 2015, the Company has devoted substantially all of its efforts to product development, raising capital and building infrastructure and has not generated any revenues from any sales of its therapeutic products.
+To date, the Company's revenues have been derived from collaboration agreements and government grants.